AlexMachin1997/TheOpenMovieDB-React-Example/README.md

 If you would like to request features for future versions of the application again, please post them [here](https://github.com/AlexMachin1997/TheOpenMovieDB-React-Example/issues).
 When posting ideas ensure the functionality is explained to provide any developers contributing to the project know what to implement.

-### Implimenting features
+### Implementing features

-If you would like to impliment a feature in the issues list or refactor existing code (Withut breaking exisitng functionality), feel free to form the repo and submit a [PR](https://github.com/AlexMachin1997/TheOpenMovieDB-React-Example/pulls) detailing all the changes mades.
+If you would like to implement a feature in the issues list or refactor existing code (Without breaking existing functionality), feel free to form the repo and submit a [PR](https://github.com/AlexMachin1997/TheOpenMovieDB-React-Example/pulls) detailing all the changes made.

 # Project Information